dariaomelkina/big_data_homeworks/hw8_kafka_and_cassandra/README.md

 bash kafka_part/run-kafka-cluster.sh
 bash cassandra_part/run-cassandra-cluster.sh
 ```
+P.S.
+Cassandra installation takes more than a minute to be sure that we can connect to server to create keyspace.

 Write messages about transaction frauds into Kafka topic called "frauds"
 (path to file with transactions is hardcoded in [kafka_part/write_to_kafka.py](kafka_part/write_to_kafka.py) file):